parthoMalakar/parthoMalakar/README.md

 ### Hi there 👋
+- 👋 Hi, I’m Partho Malakar
+- 👀 I’m interested in developing Web Application
+- 🌱 I’m currently learning working on nestJs and typeOrm
+- 💞️ I’m looking to collaborate on innovative projects which serves the local community
+- 📫 Reach me at partho.malakar@brainvire.com

 <!--
 **parthoMalakar/parthoMalakar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.